FAQ

 What files are required for a workflow to work?

-Each workflow needs an API-format workflow.json exported from ComfyUI and a schema.json file that exposes the parameters the agent is allowed to call.
+Each workflow needs an API-format workflow.json exported from ComfyUI and a schema.json file that maps parameters for the agent.
+The CLI can auto-generate both with "comfyui-skill workflow import".

 Does the project include a web UI?

 Yes.
-The repository includes a local web dashboard for uploading workflows, configuring servers, and editing schema mappings.
+An optional local web dashboard is included for uploading workflows, configuring servers, and editing schema mappings visually.
+The CLI covers all the same functionality for agent use.

-Why does the repository use schema.json instead of exposing the whole graph?
+Why does the project use schema.json instead of exposing the whole graph?

 The schema layer gives the agent a smaller and safer contract with clear aliases, types, descriptions, and required flags, which makes workflow calls more reliable than exposing every node field directly.